 And when users are viewing that content, giving a like often slips their mind because their attention is taken up by what's happening in the clip.
 That typically results in less literal likes and often fewer comments.
 So while the traditional engagement metric can still be useful to analyze, it isn't the best indicator of a video's performance.
 The most important KPI for in-feed video content is views.

 The amount of times people have watched your video post is a true indicator of its resonance.
 And since knowing how your sector is generally performing, we decided we would put together Instagram video benchmarks to help you get a sense of how your industry is doing while understanding where you stand in comparison to your competitors.

 We took a sample of 150 brands belonging to the beauty sector and analyzed all of their videos—as in each and every one that's ever been posted.
 We extracted the averages for traditional engagement, viewership engagement, and added absolute numbers for views.
 We included the median as well to let you know if you fall in the bottom or top half of the category.

 We laid them out on a super easy to save card for you to benchmark against your own numbers.
 Drag the below onto your desktop to have on hand for quick referencing!

 There are a number of factors that come into play as it relates to Instagram video performance, notably strategy, creative quality, audience size, consumer relationships, the list is endless.
 The crazy beautiful thing about the channel is that not one business is alike—what works for one might not work for another.
 Being able to reach your goals requires a unique, brand-specific approach that you've got to hone over time.

 Now that you know the general health of your industry's Instagram video content, you know exactly what numbers to beat.

 Want to become a DH fam member?
-Click the button below to get a demo!
+Fill out the form below to get a demo!
 (And sign up below for our weekly newsletter 👇)